SIMULIA Abaqus Performance Article

 Speed Up SIMULIA Abaqus: Practical Tips to Reduce Run Time

 Maybe you recognize this: the job starts, the monitor window opens, and nothing seems to happen.
-The run time is longer than expected and the first question is always the same.
-How can this be faster without compromising the reliability of the results?
+The run time is longer than expected and the first question is always the same: how can this be faster without compromising the reliability of the results?

 Most Abaqus slowdowns come from a small set of causes: overly dense meshes, excessive output, heavy contact, memory and scratch bottlenecks, or CPU settings that do not scale well.
 The tips below focus on the changes that typically produce the biggest improvements.